And your caring educators still feel helpless when students in genuine distress slip through the cracks.

 They’re treating infrastructure as strategic evolution, not replacement:

 The next step isn’t more professional development or additional curriculum.
-It’s infrastructure designed for what your staff already understands.
+Its infrastructure is designed for what your staff already understands.

 Both are HIPAA-compliant.
 Both provide early detection.
-Both honor student voice.
+Both honor student voices.

 The strategic question: Which aligns with your district’s SEL philosophy and implementation capacity?